farisachugthai/ipython/docs/source/api/index.rst

 the command line, every parameter that the ``ipython_config.py`` and ``ipython_kernel_config.py`` files accept, and all of the core magics.

 .. toctree::
-   :caption: Table of Contents
+   :caption: API Table of Contents

    terminal
    kernel

 .. toctree::
-   :hidden:
    :glob:
+   :titlesonly:

    generated/*

-.. include:: generated/gen.rst